ARCHER2-HPC/archer2-docs/docs/research-software/cesm213_setup.md

 # First-Time setup of CESM 2.1.3

+!!! important
+    These instructions are intended for users of the `n02` project.
+    Downloads may be incomplete if you are not a member of `n02`.

 Due to the nature of the CESM program, a centrally installed version of the code is not provided on ARCHER2.
 Instead, a user needs to download and set up the program themselves in their `/work` area.
 The installation is done in three steps:

 1. [Download the code and set up the directory structure](#downloading-cesm-2.1.3-and-setting-up-the-directory-structure)